Lightning-64/tide-wiki/docs/config/mod-config.md

 Tide uses [Cloth Config](https://modrinth.com/mod/cloth-config) for its config screens, allowing config settings to be modified from within in-game gui.
 To open the mod's config settings on forge/neoforge, go to `options -> mods` and click on Tide, then open the config menu.
 To open the mod's config screen on fabric, you'll want to install [Mod Menu](https://modrinth.com/mod/modmenu).
 Then, you can configure Tide in the same way as forge/neoforge by opening the mod menu, finding Tide, and opening the config menu.

+!!! info
-_Note: Alternatively, you can modify the config settings by finding Tide's config file in the minecraft instance -> config folder._
+    Alternatively, you can modify the config settings by finding Tide's config file in the minecraft instance -> config folder.

 Once you open the config screen, there are 3 tabs: general, minigame, and worldgen